 Cheryl Pallant is an award winning writer, poet, dancer, healer, writing and somatics coach, professor and workshop leader.
 She is the author of twelve books: Contact Improvisation, on dance; poetry books, Continental Drifts, Morphs, Uncommon Grammar Cloth, and Into Stillness; chapbooks, Poetry by Chocolate, The Phrase, Declaration of Independence, and Spontaneities.

-Released in Spring 2017 is Her Body Listening, a collection of new poetry.
-Ginseng Tango, a memoir about living in South Korea, and a chapter on dance, Zen, and evolutionary spirituality in Herstories is due out Fall 2017.
-Flesh Matters: Somatic Awareness through Movement and Writing arrives 2018.
+Recently released is Her Body Listening, a collection of new poetry, and Ginseng Tango, a memoir about living in South Korea.
+A chapter on dance, Zen, and evolutionary spirituality in Herstories as well as Writing and the Body in Motion: Awakening Voice through Somatic Practice arrives 2018.
 Poetry, fiction, and nonfiction have appeared in numerous print and online magazines such as Fence, HOW2, Tarpaulin Sky, North Dakota Quarterly, and Oxford Magazine, and in several anthologies like An Introduction to the Prose Poem and Food for Thought.
 She has published over 200 reviews and interviews with dancers, writers, performance artists, and spiritual practitioners from around the globe and was dance critic for a local newspaper for twelve years.

 She received the Theresa Pollak Prize for Excellence in the Arts in 2013.
 Into Stillness was Finalist for the Virginia Books Award and the Southeastern Book Association.
 Her essay “Gifting Poetry” was chosen as Finalist for the Bechtel Prize.
 She has received several grants from the National Endowment for the Arts in partnership with the Richmond Arts Council.